ai-robots-txt/ai.robots.txt/README.md

 `nginx-block-ai-bots.conf` implements a Nginx configuration snippet that can be included in any virtual host `server {}` block via the `include` directive.

+`Caddyfile` includes a Header Regex matcher group you can copy or import into your Caddyfile, the rejection can then be handeld as followed `abort @aibots`

 ## Contributing